Vegan For Life

 Immerman says that low B12 levels should not be used to determine a B12 deficiency.
 By this criterion, he says "[I]t would be necessary to characterize not only most Western vegetarians but also much of the population of India and other Eastern countries as deficient; this is clearly unacceptable."
 In recent years, numerous studies (presented here) show that much of the world's vegetarian population who do not supplement with B12 could improve their B12 status resulting in health benefits.

 Immerman says that cooking destroys significant amounts of B12 and that consuming primarily raw foods could increase one's intake of B12.
-Future studies have shown that vegan raw foodists do not appear to have an advantage over other vegetarians.
+Other studies have shown that vegan raw foodists do not appear to have an advantage over other vegetarians.

 Immerman states, "[M]any studies have found apparently adequate B12 status in individuals consuming [a vegetarian or vegan] diet, although the investigations in some of these studies have been incomplete.
 It must be concluded, therefore, that pure dietary B12 deficiency in all classes of vegetarians is the exception rather than the rule."